malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 Conservatives fear, and Liberals hope, and they're both right, to fear and hope.

-## Materials in some way or another influenced the beliefs written in this article
+### Materials that in some way or another influenced the beliefs written in this article

 - Encyclopedia Britannica (15th Edition)'s articles on Conservatism and
   Liberalism